Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 I've written a basic BF interpreter in C, so we'll use that as our reference point for BF performance.
-Let's compare bfc, compiling to LLVM IR without optimisations, with this interpreter.
+Let's compare bfc, compiling without optimisations, with this interpreter.

 <figure>
 <div id="interpreter-vs" style="min-width: 310px; max-width: 800px; height:500px; margin: 0 auto"></div>